 Kevin Jay Stoltzfus was born in Lancaster County, PA on April 23, 1958 to James and Mary Lois Stoltzfus.
-On December 3, 1977 Kevin married his high school sweetheart, Elaine Eckman.
-Together they have one son, James Kevin Stoltzfus.
-On August 2, 2002 Jim married his college sweetheart, Elizabeth Beck.
-Jim and Liz have two sons, Jack and Benjamin and one daughter, Lucy.
+In 1977 Kevin married his high school sweetheart, Elaine Eckman.
+Together they have one son, James Stoltzfus.
+In 2002 Jim married his college sweetheart, Elizabeth Beck.
+Together they have 3 children.

 Kevin graduated from Lancaster Mennonite High School in 1976 and MTA Truck Driving School in 1981.
-A second generation truck driver, Kevin has been driving tractor trailer delivering beautiful custom kitchens across the US for Quality Custom Cabinetry (QCCI) since December 1986.
+A second generation truck driver, Kevin delivered beautiful custom kitchens across the US for Quality Custom Cabinetry (QCCI) for over 28 years.
 These kitchens were the inspiration for building a complete kitchen in a bottle.

 Kevin has built 10 or so log cabins in a 3 liter wine bottle.
-Kevin enjoys building these bottles and has had several sold at charity auctions.
+Kevin enjoys building these bottles and has donated many to charity.
 Others have been given to family and friends as gifts.
-The log cabins remind Kevin of wonderful times he and Elaine have spent in their 1902 log cabin home in Huntingdon County, PA.
+The log cabins remind Kevin of wonderful vacations he and Elaine spent at the 1902 log cabin family home in Huntingdon County, PA.